Individuals & Families

-We are committed to providing the support and services individuals need to live the most independent lives possible.
+We are committed to helping individuals live the most

 We help people of all ages who have developmental and intellectual disabilities including cerebral palsy, epilepsy, autism, and other conditions that are similar to intellectual disabilities or need the same kinds of services.